FeatureBaseDB/featurebase-examples/kafka-starter/README.md

 xattr -d com.apple.quarantine idk/*
 ```

-**NOTE:** You may need to set the execute flag on the idk/ executables:
+**NOTE:** You may need to set the execute flag on the idk/ executables (which you will use here in a minute):

 ```
 chmod 755 idk/*